Mookuthi Amman: Plot

 Engels Ramasamy, a Nagercoil-based news anchor, lives with his single mother, paternal grandfather and three sisters.
 Many girls rejected Engels’ marriage proposal because his family is poor and his father abandoned him.
-One day, the family plans to leave for the Venkateswara Temple, Tirupati for the fourth time, only to cancel it as the youngest sister has got of age.
+The family plans to leave for the Venkateswara Temple, Tirupati for the fourth time, only to cancel it as the youngest sister gets her first period.
 They soon realise that they should go to their family deity Mookuthi Amman's temple to seek good luck.
-The temple is located in a hilly area called Vellimalai, 13.9 kilometres away from Nagercoil.
+The temple is located in a hilly area called Vellimalai, 13.9 kilometres from Nagercoil.
 So they head there but find the temple dilapidated.
 The family cleans the temple, and as per the custom, they stay for the night.
-During their sleep, Mookuthi Amman appears in human form at the temple, which Engels witnesses.
+While they sleep, Mookuthi Amman appears in human form at the temple, which Engels witnesses.
 He soon realises that only he can see her as he is a god-chosen child.
-She decides to improve the family's life, but in return, Engels must popularise her temple.
+She decides to improve his family's prospects, but in return, Engels must popularise her temple.
 After he complies, he decides to make his family members' dreams come true with the help of Amman, and both Engels and Amman head back to Nagercoil by bus.

-After reaching home, Engels asks the eldest of the three sisters what she wants.
-Engels asked her that question because she had made pongal, from milk flowing out of an ant-hill near the temple which Amman liked and the ant-hill made the temple famous.
-That Pongal later became the prasadam at the temple.
-A fair was organized after that, with concerts by singer L. R. Eswari.
-The eldest sister asks for a day-off as she dropped out of school, she has been the house's homemaker and has never enjoyed life like the other family members.
-Amman also tells him that not all men appreciate what women do for them every day.
-After that, he guarantees her sister weekly Sunday holidays.

 Bhagavathi Baba, a godman, enters the Mookuthi Amman temple and announces that he will build a town named Panchavanam, which will destroy 148 villages around the temple in Vellimalai.
-This angers Engels, who has always tried to reveal his scams for the past six years.
+This angers Engels, who has tried to reveal his scams for the past six years.
 Amman decides to help Engels expose Baba.
 The next day, she makes herself visible to Engels' family members.
 They soon decide to take down Baba together.
-Once, Engels goes to a meeting with Baba but sees his father as a follower of Baba who lied to his family that he fled him.
+Once, Engels goes to a meeting with Baba but sees his father as a follower of Baba who lied to his family that he left him.
 He narrates the story to his mother.
-When Amman makes a plan, and according to the plan, Engels' mother and sisters infiltrate Baba's group posing as Baba followers and start taking videos of him behaving badly in front of the other members without him noticing.
-Engels gets employed at Star Vijay and does a daily show with Baba, in which people phone him and look for solutions to their issues.
+Amman makes a plan, and according to the plan, Engels' mother and sisters infiltrate Baba's group posing as Baba followers and start taking videos of him behaving badly in front of the other members without him noticing.
+Engels gets employed at Star Vijay and does a daily show with Baba, in which people call in for solutions to their issues.